peterdresslar/cas-520/M3Model_Dresslar/M3Analysis_Dresslar.md

 5. `walker-vision-dist` has a very pronounced effect on turtle pathing, and seems to lead generally to more straightline approaches to goals.
 On the other hand, the variable has a pronounced impact on system performance at high values, since it controls the "scanning" by turtles of large numbers of patches every turn.

 6. `runnelator`, a novel parameter for the system, generates "water" barriers on highly-travelled patches.
 The phenomenon leads to pronounced chaotic system effects at higher values, and watching the turtles divert to other goals due to path blockage is interesting.
 Most notably, the system of runnel creation and decay leads to cyclic impacts not only on base system statistics, but on secondary measures like entropy.
 These are best seen at higher values of `runnelator`.
+Runnel counts are capped at an arbitrary ceiling for system performance considerations.

-7. `weirdness` is a geometry controlling parameter added solely for the reviewerʻs enjoyment.
+7. `weirdness` is a geometry-controlling parameter added solely for the reviewerʻs enjoyment.

-# Experimental Outputs
+### Measurements

+Many of the added parameters and inspection tools are performance-bound.
+For instance, the curvilinearity scan compares the position of a gray patch to all the line segements in the model, but doing so once a tick is prohibitively expensive.

+- Pathness and Runnelness: These are simply summary counts of patches currently exhibiting `gray` or `blue` colors representing state.
+The runnel count cap will be visible in telemetry for some runs.

+- Popularity: These are the mean and standard deviation measurements of `popularity`, a patch property that is modified through agent proximity.
+Paths are generated from higher `popularity` patches.
+Note that standard deviation is a dynamic measurement of system behaviour, as would be expected given that paths between destinations would grow in particular popularity as they are "found" by agents.

+- Entropy: as an experimental measure, the model adapts an implementation of Shannon Entropy.
+This adaptation could be described as:

+\[
+H(t) = -\sum_{i \in \{path,grass\}} p_i(t) \ln(p_i(t) + \epsilon)
+\]

+where:
+- \(p_i(t)\) is the proportion of state \(i\) at time \(t\)
+- \(\epsilon = 10^{-10}\)
+- \(p_i(t) = \frac{n_i(t)}{n_{path}(t) + n_{grass}(t)}\)

+There are many sources for the well-known Shannon Entropy measure, but in partcular this model adapts a Python implementation described here: https://stackoverflow.com/a/50313657.
+Runnels are not included in this impplementation.
+We might observe that the system does not exhibit significant entropy changes in many states, but perturbations can be seen in particular with highe values for `popularity-decay-rate` (for example).

+- Finally, we have a very limited version of path curvilinearity testing.
+This was difficult to implement and is problematic to run from a performance perspective.
+Upon setup, the system computes lines between all of the houses.
+Then to compute curvilinearity, the system measures and averages the distance from sampled patches to the locations of these lines (which are implemented to imbue patches with an `on-line?` property.)
+This approach has limitations that will doubtless be immediatley obvious to the reviewer, but nonetheless the measure does exhibit some satisfying sensitivity to path "curviness" under certain situations.

+## Results

+The following data are run results corresponding to each of the assignment questions.
+It might be interesting to note in particular the presence or abscence of inflection points under the various requested starting conditions.
+Note that the model is not deterministic in behavior (both starting points and pathfinding involve random checks) and that additional runs under the same starting conditions can generate somewhat different outputs.

 ```